 The mug or glass you choose for you Irish Coffee is an important part of your own personal Irish coffee recipe because it adds the pomp and ceremony and tradition of the drink.
 Tall, narrower glass (as opposed to mugs) are preferred, due to the higher ratio of coffee to cream, giving you more coffee to sip before finishing off with the cream.

-What is considered to be the classic glass for an Irish coffee is a six-ounce stemmed glass.
+What is considered to be the classic glass for an Irish coffee is a six-ounce stemmed glass known as a "toddy".
 Some people like to use an eight-ounce mug with a handle which is more practical but less classic.

 Cream - The Essential Layer of the Irish Coffee